etnt/stocks/README.md

 ## Record a portfolio value once a day

-Here we will record a portfolio value at by record and append the value to another Google Sheet table, once a day, together with the date.
+Here we will record a portfolio value by appendng the value to a table, located in another Sheet, once a day, together with the date.

 We setup a trigger to run the AppScript once a day.